NPS thesis templates and forms - Thesis Processing

 The template contains the pages and styles you need to format your paper, along with guidance on abstracts, figures, block quotes, and the like.
 If you are new to the template, please watch the formatting demonstration below.
 If you still have questions, contact a thesis processor.
-Microsoft Word must be version 2013 or later (or Mac equivalent).
-The template functions best with Word 2016, so we recommend this version.
+Microsoft Word must be version 2016 or later (or Mac equivalent).
+The template functions best with Word 2019 or Word 365, so we recommend these versions.
 Download Microsoft Office, which contains Word, here.
 We do not, however, recommend upgrading versions in the middle of writing of your thesis.
 If you do, please follow the compatibility settings carefully before upgrading.
-Do not use Word Online or Word apps to create your thesis.
+Do not use Word Online or Word in a browser to create your thesis.
 These programs are likely to severely change your formatting.

 Naming your file